yellows8/3ds_homemenuhax/README.md

 The Home Menu code changes *just* added a "if(decompressed_size_from_lzheader > 0x150000){exit};" check after loading a theme, prior to decompression.

 # Supported System Versions
-* v9.0
-* v9.1j
-* v9.2
-* v9.3
-* v9.4
-* v9.5
-* v9.6
-* v9.7
-* All homemenu versions with this vuln where the ropgadget-finder successfully finds the required addresses, unless structs involved with the initial ROP-chain change etc.

-Due to an issue with APT, the <=v1.2 installer will fail to find the .lz for the following system-versions, due to using the wrong Home Menu title-version.
-This is fixed in latest git, there should be an updated release-archive for this later.
-* v9.3
-* v9.6
-* v9.7

-This flaw was introduced with the Home Menu version which added support for themes: 9.0.0-X on Old3DS, v8.1 on New3DS.
+This flaw was introduced with the Home Menu version which added support for themes: 9.0.0-X on Old3DS, v8.1 on JPN-New3DS.
 Old3DS JPN theme support was "added" 9.1.0-XJ.
-The lowest system-version supported by exploit is v9.0.

 Every version starting with v9.0 is supported unless mentioned otherwise, system-versions starting with 10.2.0-X are not supported(see above).

 The initial release archive only supported USA, EUR, and JPN.
-The latest git also supports KOR, which should be included in the next release.
+KOR builds are included in the release-archive starting with v2.0.
 TWN can't be supported currently.
 CHN isn't supported since the last Home Menu update(v7.0) was before themes even existed in Home Menu.

 # Building
 Just run "make defaultbuild", or even "make clean && make defaultbuild".
 For building ROP binaries  which can be used for general homemenu ROP, this can be used: "{make clean &&} make ropbins {options}". "make bins {options}" is the same as "make", except building the .lz is skipped. "defaultbuild" Builds with the default options, see the Makefile for the default options. "{...} make {options}" Can be used to build with your own options if you prefer.